THE WAIT IS OVER!

-A couple of months ago, when I launched ProjectSimplify365.com, I posted a list of “simple rules” that I wanted my family to live by.
+A while back I shared a list of “simple rules” that I wanted my family to live by–something I was planning to hang up as a little daily reminder.
 Funnily enough, the one thing people commented on more than any other was a line I honestly hadn’t thought twice about including: Make your bed every day.

 1. It just looks better.
 This should be fairly obvious right?
 Straightened sheets and comforters with pillows in their proper place are far more esthetically pleasing than disheveled blankets and a pile of pillows on the floor.
 A sink full of dirty dishes just looks ugly, whereas I could stare at my clean and sparkly kitchen all day long.
 Likewise, toys and clothes off the floor and put away are so much prettier than things scattered everywhere.